aroman/freya-on-a-mac/README.md

 ## <a id="post-install">Post Install</a>

+These are **optional** tweaks that will help you feel more are home.

 [MacOS Modifier keys ][mac-os-keys] <small>create macOS like keyboard bindings </small>

 [f.lux][flux] <small>plugin to help alleviate eye-strain</small>